 Bethel Bible Village

-Our story began in 1954, with six boys living in cardboard boxes because their father was in prison and their mother was in “a facility” of some kind.
+Our story began in 1954, with six boys living in cardboard boxes because their father was in prison and their mother was living in a facility and was not available to care for them.
 Floyd Hipp, a prison minister, realized something had to be done for children who were not legally “orphans,” but had no parent to care for them.
 He opened a home for those six boys and our ministry has grown from there.

 For 60+ years we have witnessed how Rev. Hipp’s faith-based approach can help young people in crisis.
 We accept children and teens of any faith, as well as those who have no faith-based connection.